kraflab/mbf21/docs/spec.md

 >
 > For simplicity, a static scroller is provided that scrolls the first sidedef of a linedef, based on its x- and y- offsets.
 No tag is used.
 The x offset controls the rate of horizontal scrolling, 1 unit per frame per x offset, and the y offset controls the rate of vertical scrolling, 1 unit per frame per y offset.

 MBF21 has 3 types which operate like type 255, but also apply the scroll to all other linedefs which share the same tag.
+Additionally, the scrolling speed is divided by 8 in order to give more fine-grained control.

 - 1024 is the standard scroller.
 - 1025 is the displacement scroller variant.